Austria is synonymous with alpine skiing. With around 400 ski resorts, we can safely call Austria a winter sports

-Austria has strict safety regulations and all ski centres must adhere to high technical standards on their facilities.
-The lift systems are of top quality, and well maintained and safety is of the highest concern.
-It isn’t only laws and regulations that promote the high standards, but also the stiff competition.
+Austria has strict safety regulations, and all ski centres must adhere to high technical standards in their facilities.
+The lift systems are of top quality and well-maintained, and safety is of the highest concern.
+However, it isn’t only laws and regulations that promote high standards but also stiff competition.
 Both compete among the countless ski resorts in Austria and from neighbouring countries.
-Thus, to attract a steady stream of tourists, Austria needs to have the best, most challenging and funniest ski resorts, to stay on top of the game.
+Thus, to attract a steady stream of tourists, Austria must have the best, most challenging and funniest ski resorts to stay on top of the game.
 Furthermore, Austria is a good choice because prices are generally lower than in France and Switzerland.

 < Click on the images to enlarge >

 Tourism with style

 You will find everything from 5-star luxury hotels to small cosy family-run guesthouses.
 With a few exceptions, Austria has avoided building large hotel complexes of concrete skyscrapers or ugly artificial tourist machines.
-Ski resorts in Austria have usually sprung up with the construction of a lift system near an existing city, town or village.
-Thus, because the Austrians try to preserve and take care of traditional or historic houses, you mostly find genuine and historical places to spend your vacation.
-One good example of a ski resort where you can combine good and varied skiing with a genuine Austrian village is Hinterstoder in Upper Austria.
+Instead, ski resorts in Austria have usually sprung up with the construction of a lift system near an existing city, town or village.
+Thus, because the Austrians try to preserve and take care of traditional or historic houses, you mostly find genuine and historic places to spend your vacation.
+One good example of a ski resort where you can combine excellent and varied skiing with an authentic Austrian village is Hinterstoder in Upper Austria.
 Notwithstanding, some ski resorts/villages have been built from scratch in places where there didn’t use to be any larger settlements.